jazz-soft/JZZ-gui-Player/README.md

 <script>
   var player = new JZZ.gui.Player('player');
-  var data = ... // load MIDI file as string player.load(new JZZ.MIDI.SMF(data));
+  var data = ... // load MIDI file as a string or a buffer player.load(new JZZ.MIDI.SMF(data));
   player.play();
 </script>